Mixed

 During the early 1800s, a new tax named Mulakaram (or) “breast-tax” was levied by the king of the Travancore state (The modern-day state of Kerala on the southern coast of India), one of the 550 princely states which existed in India, then controlled by the Britishers.
 The British empire often pressured the local kings to pay hefty taxes.

-READ ALSO: What is job responsibilities of sales Executive?
+READ ALSO: What is the maximum value of insulation resistance?

 Did you know that women in Kerala had to pay breast tax?